datacarpentry/OpenRefine-ecology-lesson/episodes/03-numbers.md

 ## Scatterplot facet

-Now that we have multiple columns represented numbers, we can see how they relate to one another using the scatterplot facet.
+Now that we have multiple columns representing numbers, we can see how they relate to one another using the scatterplot facet.
 Select a numeric column, for example `recordID`, and use the pulldown menu to > `Facet` > `Scatterplot facet`.
 A new window called `Scatterplot Matrix` will appear.
 There are squares for each pair of numeric columns organized in an upper right triangle.
 Each square has little dots for the cell values from each row.

-> ## Challenge
+> ## Exercise
 >
 > 1. Examine the scatterplots overall.
 Do the patterns make sense?
-> 2. If you have `recordID` and `period`, why does it have the pattern it does?
+> 2. Why does the scatterplot for `recordID` vs `period` have the pattern it does?
 {: .challenge}

 ## Examine pair of columns in detail

 We can examine one pair of columns by clicking on its square in the `Scatterplot Matrix`` A new facet with only that pair will appear in the left margin.

-> ## Challenge
+> ## Exercise
 >
-> Click in the scatterplot facet in the margin and drag to highlight a rectangle.
+> Click in the scatterplot facet in the left margin and drag to highlight a rectangle.
 This will subset the data to those entries.
 {: .challenge}

-> ## Challenge
+> ## Exercise
 >
 > - Click on the `Scatterplot Matrix` square for `recordID` and `period` to get that as a facet in the left margin.
 > - Redo the `Text filter` on `scientificName` to show only entries including the letters `bai`.